junesirius/junesirius.github.io/_posts/Supernatural/2025-02-11-SPN-Dean-Winchester-says-hes-in-love.md

 "And Cas?
 Do me a favor and burn that thing, will you?
 Don't need another reminder of this afternoon.
 And never tell anyone what happened.
 Deal?"

 Cas actually starts grinning a little.
-A tiny curve sprouts at the tip of his lips, the way how his grin usually starts.
+A tiny curve tugs at the tip of his lips, the way his grin usually starts.
 "Not even Sam?"

 "Especially Sam!"
 Dean rolls his eyes.

-Cas giggles.
+Cas chuckles.

 <br>